nawabahmadreshi/documentation/pages/features/journeys.md

 {% endexample %}

-To prioritize two Journeys, switch to the Priority View by clicking on the toggle.
+To prioritize Journeys, switch to the Priority View by clicking on the toggle.

 {% image src='/img/pages/features/journeys/priority-view-toggle.png' 3-quarter center alt='priority view toggle' %}